rhgcodes/liri-node-app/README.md

 Command | Description
 ------------ | -------------
-my-tweets | Shows the last 20 tweets from Twitter timeline and when they were created. movie-this [movie_name] | Shows information about the specifid movie.
+movie-this [movie_name] | Shows information about the specifid movie.
 The movie name is optional.
 If no movie is specified, Mr. Nobody is displayed by default. spotify-this-song [song_name] | Shows top 10 songs on Spotify that have specified name.
 Song name is optional.
 If no song is specified, The Sign by Ace of Base is displayed by default. do-what-it-says | Shows the top 10 songs on Spotify for the song, I want it that way.